isberg/fsharp-event-modeling/samples/ViewApp/README.md

 # ViewApp Sample

 This sample builds on the basic counter domain and demonstrates the **View Pattern**.
-It exposes two projections via HTTP using `GenericResource.configure`:
+It exposes two projections via HTTP using `GenericResource.configure` with a `ResourceConfig`:

 - `count` – the current numeric value of the counter
 - `history` – the full list of events applied to the counter